Mansiper/Portfolio/README.md

 It allows you to select exercises based on the muscle groups you want to train, track your progress, and analyze your workouts.
 You can also add your own exercises.
 Available in English, Spanish, and Russian.
 It has black and white themes.
 You can [view it without registration](https://gymstats.info/watch).
-Images aren't available without registration yet.
+Images aren't available after registration yet.
 I also have a copy of this website developed using Go, React.js with TypeScript, and MongoDB.

 *C#, .NET Core, MSSQL, Blazor*